What is a Glycol Dehydration Unit?

 There are different types of dehydration products, but this blog will focus specifically on glycol dehydration units which are a non-regenerative system utilizing liquid glycol absorbents to hydrate the gas.

-Components that make up a TEG UNIT:
+Components that make up a Glycol Dehydration Unit:

 - Reboilers– Reboilers drive the water from the wet desiccant into the atmosphere.
 Reboilers, also referred to as regenerators are either direct-fired or steam-heated with a stripping column on top.
 Stripping columns can be packed or contain trays.
 Reboilers are often fueled by fuel gas from the gas stream of the contractor.
 In this case, the fuel gas quality may need to be improved using a fuel gas conditioning system.